Artisan supports the communication of JSON over WebSockets.

 The placeholder {}

-is substituted by the event value in button and slider actions.
-However, if the WebSocket Command is used as button or slider actinon where this substition takes place all regular brackets have to be escaped by duplicating them like in the following example
+is used as custom button or slider action (not as main button actions like for CHARGE, RESET, …) where this substitution takes place all regular brackets have to be escaped by duplicating them like in the following example

 send(